influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/assignment-scope.md

 While the identifier of the inner assignment is in scope, it denotes the entity assigned by the inner assignment.

 Option identifiers have default assignments that are automatically defined in the _options block_.
-Because the _options block_ is the top-level block of a Flux program, options are visible/available to any and all other blocks.
+Because the _options block_ is the top-level block of a Flux program, options are visible and available to any and all other blocks.

-The package clause is not a assignment; the package name does not appear in any scope.
+The package clause is not a assignment.
+The package name does not appear in any scope.
 Its purpose is to identify the files belonging to the same package and to specify the default package name for import declarations.